York Light Infantry Volunteers: Formation

-The Batavian Republic was formed in 1795 from Holland as a puppet state to the French First Republic.
-The ousted William V, Prince of Orange, went into exile in England.
-There he formed the Dutch Emigrant Brigade from troops who had stayed loyal to him, however those Dutch soldiers serving at the time in their colonies of Surinam, Berbice, Essequibo, and Demerara refused to allow their charges to be taken over by William's new British allies.
-Subsequently, in 1796 Demerara and Essequibo were captured by the British and garrisoned.
-The Dutch soldiers stationed in these two colonies then defected to the British cause, becoming the Loyal Orange Brigade.
-Surinam and Berbice were left in Batavian hands.
+In 1795, the Dutch Republic collapsed and was replaced by the Batavian Republic, a sister republic of France.
+The ousted William V, Prince of Orange went into exile in England, where he issued the Kew Letters ordering Dutch colonies to accept temporary British takeovers to prevent them from falling into French hands.
+Officials in the colonies of Surinam, Berbice, Essequibo and Demerara accepted Batavian rule and rejected the Kew Letters.
+In 1796, Demerara and Essequibo were captured by British forces, with their garrisons defecting to the British, who formed them into the Loyal Orange Brigade; Surinam and Berbice were left in Batavian hands.
+In 1799, William raised the King's Dutch Brigade from loyal Dutch army veterans and Batavian deserters for service in the British Army.

-When the French Revolutionary Wars ended in March 1802 with the Peace of Amiens, Demerara and Essequibo were given back to Batavian control.
-The local population of the colonies was, however, unhappy with the renewed or continued Batavian rule.
-The French colonial administrator Victor Hughes had recently visited the Dutch colonies, worrying them that in case of war combat in their lands would see devastation equal to that seen at the invasion of Guadeloupe in 1794.
-To avoid this the Dutch appealed to Britain for protection.
+When the War of the Second Coalition ended on 25 March 1802 with the Treaty of Amiens, Demerara and Essequibo were returned to the Batavian Republic.
+The inhabitants of Dutch colonies in the Americas, however, were deeply opposed to Batavian rule.
+French colonial administrator Victor Hugues had recently visited the colonies, leading to fears among their inhabitants that in the case of war conflict in them would result in devastation that was equal to that seen during the invasion of Guadeloupe in 1794.
+To avoid this, they appealed to Britain for protection.

-When the Napoleonic Wars began in May 1803 the Dutch regular soldiers garrisoning Berbice mutinied against the republicans, hoisting the Union Jack.
-The uprising was eventually put down after heavy fighting.
-On 16 September a British force under Lieutenant-General William Grinfield arrived at Georgetown and offered terms of surrender to the colonies.
+When the Napoleonic Wars began in May 1803, Batavian regulars in the Berbice garrison mutinied, hoisting the Union Jack to signal their desire to come under British rule.
+The uprising was eventually put down by Batavian authorities after heavy fighting.
+On 16 September, British forces under Lieutenant-General William Grinfield arrived at Georgetown (then known as Stabroek) and offered terms of surrender to the Batavian colonies.
 Demerara and Essequibo capitulated on 20 September and Berbice followed five days later.
 Surinam was, as in 1796, left untouched.
-Having shown their disinterest in serving Batavia and with the likely alternative being starvation, over 1,000 Dutch soldiers, mostly from the Berbice garrison, chose to join the British Army.
+Having shown their disinterest in serving the Batavian Republic and with the likely alternative being starvation, over 1,000 Dutch troops, mostly from the Berbice garrison, chose to join the British army.